stacyderuiter/ziphius-hhmm/docs/README.md

 by Stacy L. DeRuiter, Erin A. Falcone, Shannon N. Coates, Brenda K. Rone, David A. Sweeney, Karin A. Dolan, Susan M. Jarvis, Russel D. Andrews, Stephanie L. Watwood,  and Gregory S. Schorr.

 Materials are provided here for purposes of peer review only and should not be copied or reused for any other purpose.

+You can view the supplemental materials file as a [PDF](https://stacyderuiter.github.io/ziphius-hhmm/supplemental-materials.pdf) or [html](https://stacyderuiter.github.io/ziphius-hhmm/supplemental-materials.html) document.

+The GitHub repository with all code, data, and other materials is at: <https://github.com/stacyderuiter/ziphius-hhmm>.